GangBug/AgeofEmpiresII/README.md

 * Click the buldings to create units.
 * Click the corners top buttons to open/close the menus.
 * Click plus or minus in resources window to asigns the villagers to the diferent tasks.
+* Click on the minimap to set the camera to the clicked position.
 * SPACE to continue dialogues
 * Press 2 to select the archery
 * Press 3 to select the stable
 * Press 4 to select both barracs
 * Press 5 to select the castle
+* Press S to save.
+* Press L to load.

+You can change the keybindings through the config file.

+# HOW TO INSTALL

+Execute the "GangBug AoE.exe" file.

+# HOW TO WIN

+In order to win you'll have to beat the 4 phases of the game, which consist in:

+* Phase 1: Defeat Diablo and take back the town.
+* Phase 2: Rebuild the city and prepare for phase 3 (you have 130 seconds).
+* Phase 3: Defend the city (either defeat 260 demons or destroy the 4 demon portals on the map).
+* Phase 4: Defeat Diablo for the last time.

 # GAMEMODES

 ## Easy Mode

+## Hard Mode

 * +20% More HP of the allied Troops
 * +20% More DMG of the allied Troops